Interested in Subscribing to our blog?

 I recommend the following 7 steps for spouses/significant others to get involved with the Cameron-Brooks program and be a key partner with his or her JMO candidate.

-- Watch the following Webcast I conducted with a candidate spouse who attended the Conference.
-She and I provide advice on how spouses/significant others can get involved with the program and their role at the Career Conference.
-To view the webcast go to https://attendee.gotowebinar.com/recording/3093610457264240384 and enter the password, “support”.
+- Watch the webcast, “Significant Others Can Make a Significant Difference” where we interview a Cameron-Brooks alumni and his spouse about the transition.
+They provide advice on how spouses/significant others can get involved with the program and their role at the Career Conference.
+You can access the webcast via our Resource Center, here.

-- Attend an Information Meeting where we discuss the Development Candidate concept, the mission of Cameron-Brooks, the role of location in a career search, benefits and compensation, and much more.
-If the spouse/significant other cannot attend a live Information Meeting, e-mail email@example.com and ask for a recorded Webcast, which is an abbreviated version of the live presentation.
+- Watch our recorded webcast, “Considering a Business Career?” where we discuss the Development Candidate concept, the mission of Cameron-Brooks, the role of location in a career search, benefits and compensation, and much more.

-- Attend the one-on-one personal sessions when the JMO candidate meets the Cameron-Brooks Recruiter.
-This is a great opportunity to ask those burning questions and learn more about the process.
+- Attend the one-on-one personal sessions when the JMO candidate meets the Cameron-Brooks Transition Coach.
+This is a great opportunity to ask those important questions and learn more about the process.

 - Read Tab 5 of our Development and Preparation Program© (DPP©) and listen to the some of the Interview Preparation Podcasts in our ResourceCenter.